Health and Safety

 Cold weather and icy conditions

 Any incident or accident needs to be reported to DNEAT using the HSO9 Health and Safety approved form.
 Please complete the form below and email/scan across to Sharon Money DNEAT Operations Manager.
 RIDDOR reportable accidents and incidents will be reported to the HSE by DNEAT so it is important that completed forms are received in a timely manner.

 The Trust require that all employees in each academy who are the named responsible person for health and safety (usually the Head teacher) must ensure they have undertaken the appropriate training and relevant update training.
 If responsibility for health and safety of the premises is delegated to another staff member, such as the caretaker or Business Manager then they should attend the NCC Premises Management training course and a record kept of this training.
 A risk assessment should be carried out by the Premises Manager and this information will be kept to inform the Head teachers Health and Safety Annual Report to the Local Governing Body.

-Safe working with ladders -NEW GUIDANCE DUE IN SEPT 2018
+Safe working with ladders -NEW GUIDANCE FROM SEPT 2018

 Health and safety guidance on educational visits